What to bring

-- Valid Ontario Health Card – for all Medical appointments (if expired, please visit a Service Ontario Centre to obtain a new “version” code, which is the two letters at the end of your health card number)
+- If their card is expired, please renew by visiting the Service Ontario website.
+You receive will receive a new card with a new “version” code, which is the two letters at the end of your health card number.

 - If you are seeing a doctor or attending a medical appointment, the government requires you to bring and present your child’s up-to-date Ontario Health Card.

 - If your child doesn’t have an up-to-date, valid Ontario health card, your doctor may not be able to keep the appointment with you.